karstenw/geosLib/README.md

 # Update

 The essential bug that made me output bw and color versions has been found: the entry for white in the color look up table was wrong.
-White was nearly black.
+White was nearly black...

 # Requisites
 + [pillow](https://github.com/python-pillow/Pillow)